ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 {% endhighlight %}

 On average they worked on 4-5 projects and only 3 of them got promoted in last 5 years.
-Why were nearly anyone got no promotion should be investigated as it may give some clue.
+Why nearly everyone got no promotion should be investigated as it may give some clue.

 Then I made distribution plots of their satisfaction, last evaluation, and average monthly hours.